Miami Woman Wins Florida Lottery Scratch Off Game's Million Dollar Prize

 Recently, three women in Broward each won million-dollar prizes playing scratch-off games.
 And a Fort Lauderdale man became a multimillionaire after his scratch off game win.

-Scratch-Off games are an important part of the Lottery’s portfolio of games, comprising approximately 75 percent of ticket sales and generating more than $1.3 billion for the Educational Enhancement Trust Fund in the fiscal year 2020-2021.MORE NEWS: 'It's Disgusting': Community Reacts To Antisemitic Flyer Found In Several Neighborhoods
+Scratch-Off games are an important part of the Lottery’s portfolio of games, comprising approximately 75 percent of ticket sales and generating more than $1.3 billion for the Educational Enhancement Trust Fund in the fiscal year 2020-2021.MORE NEWS: Coast Guard Searching For Nearly 40 People After Boat Capsizes Off Florida Coast

 CBS4 is your official Florida Lottery station.